8 minute read

 laptop and phone

-Paper payslips are often printed and posted to home addresses or manually distributed to employees in offices, stores and depots.
+Paper payslips are often printed and posted to employees’ home addresses or manually distributed to them in offices, stores, and depots.
 There is an element of vulnerability in this delivery method because payslips can get lost, misplaced or distributed to the wrong person.

-Electronic payslips provide better data protection because secure solutions require employees to enter information unique to them, such as usernames and passwords and security questions.
-This is why we don’t consider email a secure delivery method because emails can also get lost in transit.
+Electronic payslips provide better data protection because secure solutions require employees to enter information unique to them, such as usernames, passwords, and security questions.
+This is why we don’t consider email a secure delivery method, because emails can also get lost in transit.

 The security and protection of employee data is vital.
-Does the electronic payslip solution you’re using, or considering, offer extra data protection such as a two-level login process, two-factor authentication and strict administrator access?
+Does the electronic payslip solution you’re using or considering offer additional data protection, such as a two-level login process, two-factor authentication, and strict administrator access?

 2. Increased productivity: reduce time spent on manual processes